danbradham/mongoom/README.md

 =======

 An Object-Relational Mapping for MongoDB.
 MongORM's highest priority is to be as pythonic as possible.
-Heavily inspired by Django and MongoEngine, but, attempting to be more simple to use.
+Heavily inspired by Django and MongoEngine, but, attempting to be a bit easier to use.

 ```python
 from mongorm import Document, Field, RefField, ListRefField, connect